The 20 Best Myasthenia Gravis Doctors Near Me in Indiana, US

 English

-Sara Takacs is a Neurologist in Avon, Indiana.
-Dr. Takacs has been practicing medicine for over 10 years and is rated as an Experienced provider by MediFind in the treatment of Myasthenia Gravis.
-Her top areas of expertise are Distal Median Nerve Dysfunction, Peripheral Neuropathy, Conversion Disorder, and Common Peroneal Nerve Dysfunction.
+Sara Takacs is a Neurologist practicing medicine in Avon, Indiana.
+She has been practicing medicine for over 10 years.
+Dr. Takacs is rated as an Experienced provider by MediFind in the treatment of Myasthenia Gravis.
+She is also highly rated in 5 other conditions, according to our data.
+Her clinical expertise encompasses Distal Median Nerve Dysfunction, Peripheral Neuropathy, Conversion Disorder, and Common Peroneal Nerve Dysfunction.

 Experienced in Myasthenia Gravis